Textoshop: Interactions Inspired by Drawing Software to Facilitate Text Editing: Background and Related Work

 \section{Background and Related Work}

 Traditional text editors such as Microsoft Word offer limited support for editing the text.
 We first review the issues this creates before discussing solutions proposed in the literature.
-We then detail the rationale behind our approach to take inspiration from drawing software\footnote{Throughout this paper, we use the term ``drawing software'' to refer to both raster (e.g., Adobe Photoshop) and vector (e.g., Inkscape and Adobe Illustrator) graphics editors. }.
+We then detail the rationale for taking inspiration from drawing software\footnote{We use the term ``drawing software'' to refer to both raster (e.g., Adobe Photoshop) and vector (e.g., Inkscape and Adobe Illustrator) graphics editors. }.